Last updated on December 3rd, 2022 at 07:48 am

-Friends, these little guys taste like just like slightly salty vanilla cookie dough but with none of the processed ingredients.
-I am in my bliss.
+Friends, these no-bake bliss balls taste like just like slightly salty vanilla cookie dough but, with none of the processed ingredients.

 This recipe was originally published on April 28, 2019 and updated on July 17, 2022 with additional recipe notes, images and tips.